 But now, a post all about the things I love about the show.
-The characters:

 Michael Westen.
 He's smart.
 He's capable.
 He's awesomely technically creative like MacGyver.
 He has demons, but he works with them and acknowledges and accepts them.
 He's loyal to those he cares about to the point of self-sacrifice.
 And he's shockingly sexy.